Community of Learning

 Youth Group (Grades 7-12)

 The youth group is for seventh through twelfth graders and meets once on the first Sunday after the service from 11: 30 am - 1:00 pm.
 The youth participate in fun community-building events, which sometimes include service projects.
 The youth group will be led by Victoria Lott and Jane Hooper Madden, who commit to growing and learning with our young people for the year.
-Rebecca Lewis and Carolyn Yocum will support this group as well.
 Contact: youthleaders@lrucc.org

 Check out some photos from our youth group volunteering for Back Bay Mission!